Gannett reports 'challenging' Q2 earnings, plans cost reductions

 Reed noted that Gannett continues to experience “considerable progress” as a digital-focused media company, finishing the quarter with 1.87 million digital paid subscribers – up 35% year-over-year.

-Reed last year said Gannett was aiming for 10 million paid digital subscriptions by the end of 2026.
+Reed said last year that Gannett was aiming for 10 million paid digital subscriptions by the end of 2026.
 The company has since said it is targeting 2 million for 2022.

-The company's Digital Marketing Solutions business achieved record high core platform revenues and maintained double-digit adjusted EBITDA margins of 12.1%.
-On a year-over-year basis, the DMS segment revenue was up 8% and the core platform revenue grew 11% to $116 million with a record high 16,200 customers utilizing the platform.
+The company's Digital Marketing Solutions business achieved record-high core platform revenue and maintained double-digit adjusted EBITDA margins of 12.1%.
+On a year-over-year basis, the DMS segment revenue was up 8% and the core platform revenue grew 11% to $116 million with a record-high 16,200 customers using the platform.

 "While the current operating environment is challenging, we believe we can achieve our longer-term transformational digital growth goals,” Reed said.
 “We believe our subscription-led business model, robust balance sheet, and experienced management team put us in a solid position to weather this economic downturn and deliver long-term value to shareholders.”